-Initial Condition Event Facilities within Applicable Ratings and System Stable with No Cascading or Uncontrolled Outages Non- consequential Load Loss Allowed 1 Normal System Common tower outage Yes No 2 Unavailability of a generating unit, followed by Manual System Adjustments Common tower outage Yes No 3 Unavailability of a 345/138 kV transformer, followed by Manual System Adjustments Common tower outage; or Contingency loss of one of the following: 1.
+Initial Condition Event Facilities within Applicable Ratings and System Stable with No Cascading or Uncontrolled Outages Non- consequential Load Loss Allowed 2 Unavailability of a generating unit, followed by Manual System Adjustments Common tower outage, DC Tie Resource outage, or DC Tie Load outage Yes No 3 Unavailability of a transformer with the high voltage winding operated at 300 kV or above and low voltage winding operated at 100 kV or above, followed by Manual System Adjustments Common tower outage; or Contingency loss of one of the following: 1.
 Generating unit; 2.
 Transmission circuit; 3.
 Transformer; 4.
-Shunt device; or 5.
-FACTS device Yes No this Section 4.1.1.2, but the improvement cannot be implemented in time to resolve the performance deficiency, an interim solution may be used to resolve the deficiency until the improvement has been implemented.
+Shunt device; 5.
+FACTS device; or 6.
+DC Tie Resource or DC Tie Load Yes No 4 Unavailability of a DC Tie Resource or DC Tie Load, followed by Manual System Adjustments Common tower outage; or Contingency loss of one of the following: 1.
+Generating unit; 2.
+Transmission circuit; 3.
+Transformer; 4.
+Shunt device; 5.
+FACTS device; or 6.
+DC Tie Resource or DC Tie Load Yes No